adelekedare/Accident-Dashboard_PowerBi/README.md

 Accident Severity:

-A significant portion of the casualties were classified as "Slight," constituting approximately 83.98% of the total, while a substantial number were categorized as "Serious."
+A significant portion of the casualties were classified as "Slight," constituting approximately 83.98% , while a substantial number were categorized as "Serious" taking about 14.30% of the total Acciident severity."

 Road Surface Conditions: